taniafatmawati/cyber-attack-simulation-penetration-testing/README.md

 * `--subnet` — target subnet to scan (CIDR), required.
 * `--timeout` — ICMP timeout in seconds (default: 1).
 * `--confirm` — required safety flag; script exits if not present.

+**Notes:**

+* On some systems raw ICMP may require privileges or the `ping` binary behavior may differ.
+This script uses the system `ping` command; if you see permission errors check your environment.

 **Logs:** Output is written to `logs/ping_sweep.log`.